St Ives, New South Wales: Commercial area

-St Ives Shopping Village is a medium-sized shopping centre that opened in the 1960s.
+The St Ives Shopping Village is a medium-sized shopping centre that opened in the 1960s.
+In the 1970s, it became the main commercial area for St Ives and now features over 100 stores.
+The centre includes multiple supermarkets, with major tenants such as Harris Farm Markets, Coles, and Woolworths.
+The shopping village is situated across from the Village Green and a skate park, providing a convenient location for both shopping and recreation.
 The centre has over 110 stores, its main tenants are Harris Farm Markets, Coles and Woolworths.

 The Village Green is a popular park in St Ives.
-Village Green is directly opposite of St Ives Shopping Village.
+Village Green is directly opposite of St Ives Shopping Village (on the northern side of the premises).
 The park is bordered by three streets: Memorial Avenue, Village Green Parade and Cowan Road.
 The park includes sporting fields, baseball fields, tennis courts and a skate park.
 Furthermore, the Village Green hosts the annual Festival on the Green.

+In May 2025, St Ives Shopping Village was bought out by developer Sam Arnaout for $450 million.